toolboc/Intelligent-Video-Analytics-with-NVIDIA-Jetson-and-Microsoft-Azure/docs/Module 4 - Filtering Telemetry with Azure Stream Analytics at the Edge and Modeling with Azure Time Series Insights.md

 ![Create Azure SAS on Edge](../assets/CreateSASonEdge.PNG)

-Name the Stream Analytics Job, ensure that it is deployed into the same region as the original IoT Hub,  ensure Hosting environment is set to "Edge", and ensure that the box labeled "Secure all private data assets needed by this job in my Storage account" is unchecked, the select "Create":
+Name the Stream Analytics Job, ensure that it is deployed into the same region as the original IoT Hub,  ensure Hosting environment is set to "Edge", and ensure that the box labeled "Secure all private data assets needed by this job in my Storage account" is unchecked, then select "Create":

 ![Deploy Azure SAS on Edge](../assets/DeploySASonEdge.PNG)